 Connect your soundbar to your television in 5 steps

-Before you begin: determine whether you need an HDMI cable or optical cable
+Step 1: determine whether you need an HDMI or optical cable

 To see whether you can use an HDMI cable, you need to check the input of both your television and the soundbar.
 When your television includes an ARC input, it's suitable for an HDMI cable.
 You can recognize this input by the 'ARC' text, which is printed above or next to 1 of the HDMI ports.
 You can recognize the right HDMI port on your soundbar by the 'HDMI OUT' text.

 In case your television or soundbar doesn't include an HDMI port, you need an optical cable.
 You can recognize the optical input on your television by the text 'DIGITAL AUDIO OUT.'
 The shape of the input is hexagonal and the input is protected by a plastic cover.